cchitsiang/awesome-stars/topics.md

 - [Mintplex-Labs/anything-llm](https://github.com/Mintplex-Labs/anything-llm) - The all-in-one Desktop & Docker AI application with full RAG and AI Agent capabilities.
 - [geekan/MetaGPT](https://github.com/geekan/MetaGPT) - 🌟 The Multi-Agent Framework: First AI Software Company, Towards Natural Language Programming
 - [gabotechs/signway](https://github.com/gabotechs/signway) - Bring the power of pre-signed URLs to your apps.
 Signway is a gateway for redirecting ephimeral signed URLs to the requested API
-- [mem0ai/mem0](https://github.com/mem0ai/mem0) - The memory layer for Personalized AI
+- [mem0ai/mem0](https://github.com/mem0ai/mem0) - The Memory layer for your AI apps
 - [fvaleye/delta-buddy](https://github.com/fvaleye/delta-buddy) - Introducing Delta-Buddy: Your ultimate Delta Lake companion! 🚀 Streamline your data journey with an AI-powered chatbot.
 Ask Delta-Buddy anything about your Delta Lake.
 - [fiatrete/OpenDAN-Personal-AI-OS](https://github.com/fiatrete/OpenDAN-Personal-AI-OS) - OpenDAN is an open source Personal AI OS , which consolidates various AI modules in one place for your personal use.
 - [ray-project/ray-llm](https://github.com/ray-project/ray-llm) - RayLLM - LLMs on Ray